 Premium members can also select from further retailers such as Apple, Amazon, Ocado, Selfridges and Easy Jet.

 These big names make it sound pretty attractive.
 However, to cover the £50 fee you’d need to spend £5,000 at your three extra choices before you make that money back, so it’s probably not worth it for most people.

 The maximum cashback that can be earned in the first 90 days is £300 (standard) and £600 (Premium).

 To use any earned cashback you need to select Curve Rewards on the app.
 Then purchases on the card will use any money you’ve earned.
 You can’t take cash out of an ATM using this credit.

 From September 20th 2018 Curve dropped all fees for using your card overseas.
 This means you could spend on your everyday debit or credit cards via Curve and avoid the normal hefty costs..

 This makes it a very attractive card if you don’t already have a specialist credit or debit card.
 For a start you don’t need to transfer money between accounts as you would with Starling and Monzo, or worry about paying off the balance as you may with a credit card.
 There’s no credit check to get it – unlike getting a Halifax Clarity Card or Monzo bank account.
 Fantastic

-After this limit, it’s a 2% or £2 fee.
+So I’d use this as a backup card.
 Ideally, go for the Halifax Clarity Card or Tandem credit card as both give you extra protection if you spend more than £100.

 Extra features on Curve